-The Corporate Sustainability Reporting Directive is a European Union law that will have a huge impact on how organisations report their environmental, social and governance (ESG) performance.
+The Corporate Sustainability Reporting Directive is a European Union law with a significant bearing on how organisations report their environmental, social and governance (ESG) performance.

-The CSRD was introduced on January 1, 2020, and will affect organisations that have a listing on a regulated market in the European Union or that reach certain thresholds (number of employees, turnover, balance sheet).
+The CSRD was introduced on January 1, 2020, and includes within its scope of reporting directive all the organisations that have a listing on a regulated market in the European Union or that reach certain thresholds (number of employees, turnover, balance sheet).

-The reports must also include information about the risks and opportunities associated with these areas.
+The reports will need to highlight the risks and opportunities associated with these areas.

 In this article we explain what the directive is, who it affects and the steps you can take to prepare for its enforcement.

-In order to achieve the EU’s goal of becoming net-zero by 2050, the European Commission recognizes that private capital must be directed toward green, sustainable projects.
+Aligned with EU’s goal of becoming net-zero by 2050, the European Commission recognises that private capital must be directed toward green, sustainable projects.

-The Corporate Sustainability Reporting Directive (CSRD) represents one key legislation piece that will facilitate the transition towards a more sustainable society, aiming to fill in the gaps in sustainability reporting.
+The Corporate Sustainability Reporting Directive (CSRD) serves as a legislative tool facilitating the transition towards a more sustainable society, aiming to fill in the gaps in sustainability reporting.

-It completes two other regulations which go in the same direction: the Sustainable Finance Disclosure Regulation (SFDR) and the EU Taxonomy.
+It complements two other regulations which go in the same direction: the Sustainable Finance Disclosure Regulation (SFDR) and the EU Taxonomy.

 Overall, the CSRD will supersede and complement the Non-Financial Reporting Directive (NFRD).
-Directive 2014/95/EU, which is referred to as the Non-Financial Reporting Directive (NFRD), sets forth the regulations on disclosure of non-financial and diversity data by certain major firms.
+Directive 2014/95/EU sets forth the regulations on disclosure of non-financial and diversity data by certain major firms.

 NFRD came into force in all EU member states in 2018.
 All 27 nations had subsequently adopted the Directive into national legislation, and it is now up to corporations to comply.